MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 Index field is:
   - non-ordered, key field, over an ordered or a non-ordered file.
   - non-ordered, non-key field, over an ordered or a non-ordered file.

+Because: the file is not ordered according to the indexing field, thus, we cannot use anchor records;

+#figure(image("assets/secondary-index.png", width: 50%))

 *Analysing an Index*